Day 34 The Gold Watch: One set in a retirement home or elderly community (or elderly Satanic coven)

 It can only happen on the Drive-In and video fringe.
 And it’s only on B&S Movies.

 We bow to you, Mr. L.Q Jones.
 We bow.
-So much so that, in addition to myself and Sam, Horror and Sons‘ proprietor Dustin’s Fallon took a January 22 take on Brotherhood of Satan as part of B&S About Movies’ “Satan Week” (well, three weeks!).
+So much so that, in addition to myself, Sam reviewed it, and Horror and Sons proprietor Dustin’s Fallon took a January 22 take on Brotherhood of Satan as part of B&S About Movies’ “Satan Week” (well, three weeks!).
 Yes.
 Three reviews for one flick.
 That’s how good it is!